yusoofsh/mangoleh/content/projects/Vision3D.md

 showInProjects: true
 ---

-A less-code heavy and more math-heavy project.
+A less code-heavy and more math-heavy project.
 Bundle adjustment takes a set of parameters to minimize reprojection error of multiple cameras.
 For efficient code implementation, I utilized a modified Levenberg-Marquardt algorithm and exploited the sparse structure of the matrices.